angular-architects/module-federation-plugin/migration-guide.md

 # Migration Guide for Angular 13

-Beginning with version 13, the Angular CLI compiles bundles as EcmaScript modules.
+Beginning with version 13, the Angular CLI compiles emits EcmaScript modules.
 This also effects how entry points for Module Federation are generated.
 This guide shows how you can adjust to this.

 ## Big Thanks